 Reminiscence of a lost world

 A plot of over 60,000 square meters hosts the entire residence.
 It included sixty buildings divided into 120 residential units and everything a community could need.
-In fact, you can still see the Church of Santa Elisabetta, in an eclectic style.
+In fact, you can still see the Church of Santa Elisabetta, in its typical eclectic style.

 Next to the church there is a primary school for the children of the cotton mill workers.
 All around you can admire beautiful houses.

-Behind the church, an artificial canal was built in order to bring water both for the factory and for the community.
+Behind the church, you will still notice the remains of an artificial canal.
+This had to serve as water supply both for the factory and for the community.

-After the crisis of the 1970s, the Leumann cotton mill closed and the worst was feared for this splendid residential complex.
+After the crisis of the 1970s, the Leumann cotton mill closed.
+At this point, the worst was feared for this splendid residential complex.

 Fortunately, the buildings became a property of the municipality of Collegno.
 The municipality acted as guarantor for the safeguarding of this village.
 The remaining houses were assigned to families according to the rules of public housing.